Genivia/ugrep/README.md

 ### Recursively list matching files with options -R or -r and -L or -l

-To recursively list all readable files in the working directory, following symbolic links:
+To recursively list all non-empty files in the working directory, following symbolic links:

     ugrep -Rl ''

-To recursively list all readable files in directory `mydir`, not following any symbolic links (except when on the command line such as `mydir`):
+To recursively list all non-empty files in directory `mydir`, not following any symbolic links (except when on the command line such as `mydir`):

     ugrep -rl '' mydir

-To recursively list all readable files on the path specified, while visiting sub-directories only, i.e. directories `mydir/` and `mydir/sub/` are visited:
+To recursively list all non-empty files on the path specified, while visiting sub-directories only, i.e. directories `mydir/` and `mydir/sub/` are visited:

     ugrep -Rl --max-depth=2 '' mydir

-To recursively list all files that have extension .sh with `-Osh`:
+To recursively list all non-empty files with extension .sh, with `-Osh`:

     ugrep -Rl -Osh ''